Extra crispy chicken fingers marinated in honey and BBQ sauce. Baked, not fried! They’re so simple; your whole family will love them.

 Another savory recipe for you today.
 And it’s one of my favorites!

 I made these chicken fingers a lot last summer because they’re on the healthy side and quite easy.
 Plus, who doesn’t like eating with their hands?!
 I spotted a steal of a sale on chicken the other day and stocked my freezer.
-Looks like baked honey BBQ chicken fingers will be on the dinner (and lunch) menu a lot this month.
+Looks like these baked honey BBQ chicken fingers and buffalo chicken fingers will be on the dinner (and lunch) menu a lot this month.
 No complaints here!
 These crispy chicken tenders are so dang good.

 I spotted this recipe on Rachael Ray and have switched things up over the past year the more often I make it… like adding the honey BBQ marinade step.
 Best decision ever.